russelldj/informative-path-planning-toolkit/README.md

 `cd` into the gym-ipp directroy.
 Now run `pip install -e .` to install the gym environments.
 You should now be able to run `python dev/experiments/simple_gym.py`

 ## DVC
 There is some raw data which is managed by [DVC](https://dvc.org/).
-This stores pointer files to the raw data which is hosted elsewhere.
-Unfortunately, most of the data cannot be shared outside of the lab, which means only some people have access to the remote data store.
-If needed, I will try to implement tiers of data access.
+This stores pointer files to the raw data which is hosted in this [google drive](https://drive.google.com/drive/folders/1P7nJfgDCAHHmpFVRupZxUpy8FGZMy2kd?usp=sharing).
+Currently you need to ask me (davidrus@andrew.cmu.edu) for access.

+You can download the data using `ipp_toolkit.utils.data.dvc.pull_dvc_data()`.
+The first time you do this, it will ask you to sign in with the google account I shared the data to.
+Give it the requested permissions, and then download should begin.

 # Usage
 The level of in-code documentation varies pretty widely in quality.
 Some functional examples in the form of jupyter notebooks can be found in the `examples` folder.